Horlarwumhe/glass/README.md

 ```
 #### Documentation

-The full docs is available on [readthedocs](https://glassapp.readthedocs.io).
+Documentation is available on [glass site](http://glass.horlarwumhe.me).
+It is also available on [readthedocs](https://glassapp.readthedocs.io).